 Can oil heaters catch fire?

 The risk of fire with an oil column heater is low compared to other heater types, but never zero.
 Oil heaters don't have exposed elements like radiant heaters do, and their surface temperature is lower than many other heater types (but their large surface area makes up for it), but they're still an electrical appliance filled with hot oil.
-Oil column heaters won't explode, and the while they don't burn their oil to generate heat, it's still flammable (albeit, with a high flashpoint – hopefully), so there is a fire risk if the oil leaks, if the heater tips over and leaks, or if flammable objects or fabric are draped over or fall on the heater.
-You should exercise the same degree of caution with oil heaters as for other heater types, and never hang towels or clothes over one to dry them – use a drying rack instead, either attached to the heater, or adjacent to it.
-If your oil heater is leaking, showing signs of serious corrosion or damage then you should replace it.
+Oil column heaters won't explode, and while they don't burn their oil to generate heat, it's still flammable (albeit, with a high flashpoint – hopefully), so there is a fire risk if the oil leaks, if the heater tips over and leaks, or if flammable objects or fabric are draped over or fall on the heater.
+You should exercise the same degree of caution with oil heaters as for other heater types, and never hang towels or clothes over one to dry them – use a drying rack instead, at least one metre away.
+If your oil heater is leaking, or showing signs of serious corrosion or damage, then you should replace it.

 - Column heaters are particularly useful in rooms where they'll be switched on for long periods of time or where they'll operate unattended, such as overnight in a bedroom.